Luminoid/blog/source/_posts/What-Is-an-LLM.md

 ## The architecture, with every symbol defined

-This section assumes you're comfortable with the six ideas above and want to see the inside of one transformer layer.
-The math is real but every symbol gets a one-line gloss the first time it appears.
+If you only use the models and never touch the math, you can stop reading here; the section above is the mental model that matters.
+Continue if you want to know what's inside a single transformer layer; the math is real but every symbol gets a one-line gloss the first time it appears.

 ### Tokenization, in more detail